 (d) You agree and acknowledge that we can vary any fees or costs related our Service at any time.
 You will be notified of changes or variations and have an opportunity to refuse such change or variation.

 (e) You are responsible for ensuring your Payment details are correct.
-Changes to Payment details can be made by contacting us at our contact details in clause 20.
-If your Credit Card expires or your Payment method is invalid, access to our Service may be disable or revoked.
+Changes to Payment details can be made by contacting us at firstname.lastname@example.org.
+If your Credit Card expires or your Payment method is invalid, access to our Service may be disabled or revoked.